vwood/vwood.github.com/_posts/2012-5-2-dot-emacs.md

 Snippets, Workgroups, and Other Config
 --------------------------------------
 Configuration doesn't just end at elisp.
-YaSnippet and Workgroups for emacs are two that are nice to accumulate in an emacs configuration.
+[YaSnippet](https://github.com/capitaomorte/yasnippet) and [Workgroups](https://github.com/tlh/workgroups.el) are two that are nice to accumulate in an emacs configuration.

 This elisp loads stored workgroups, if they exist.
 All you have to do is save the workgroups at ~/.emacs.d/workgroups and they will be restored on start up: